temporalio/documentation/docs-src/app-dev-context/skip-time.md

   - guide-context
 ---

-Running Workflow code in integration and end-to-end tests often requires the ability to skip time: you need your tests to run in seconds or minutes, but a Workflow might sleep for a day, or have Activity failures with long retry intervals.
-While testing, you don’t need to test whether the sleep function works—you can trust Temporal functionality to correctly execute.
-Instead, you want to test the logic that happens after sleeping.
-You can skip forward a day during testing to see what happens in a timely manner.
+Some long-running Workflows can persist for months or even years.
+Implementing the test framework allows your Workflow code to skip time and complete your tests in seconds, rather than months.
+For example, you might have a Workflow sleep for a day or have Activity failures with a long retry interval.
+When testing this code, you don't need to test whether the sleep functions, as you can trust Temporal executes that functionality correctly.

+Instead, test the logic that happens after the sleep by skipping forward time and complete your tests in a timely manner.

 :::note